* This is the Professional Version. *

 Overview of Cardiac Valvular Disorders

-Any heart valve can become stenotic or insufficient, causing hemodynamic changes long before symptoms.
+Any heart valve can become stenotic or insufficient (also termed incompetent), causing hemodynamic changes long before symptoms.
 Most often, valvular stenosis or insufficiency occurs in isolation in individual valves, but multiple valvular disorders may coexist, and a single valve may be both stenosed and insufficient.

-Diagnosis involves clinical evaluation and echocardiography.
+Historically, diagnosis of valvular disorders by observation, palpation, and auscultation was a tough test for aspiring clinicians ( 1).
+Today, with the physical examination supplemented by cardiac ultrasonography, diagnosis is comparatively straightforward.
 Standard 2-dimensional studies show the anatomy.
 Doppler echocardiography evaluates pressure gradients and blood flow.
 Evaluation also includes ECG (to detect heart rhythm and chamber alterations) and chest x-ray (to detect chamber alterations, pulmonary congestion, and other lung pathology).

 Management of a valvular lesion commonly requires only periodic observation, with no active treatment for many years.
 In general, neither lifestyle measures nor drugs alter the natural history of valvular lesions.
 Intervention is usually indicated only when a moderate or severe valvular lesion causes symptoms or cardiac dysfunction.
 Because patients may not recognize symptoms due to their slow onset, many clinicians now use exercise testing to help monitor patients.